-We would like to view hospital records about the care you have received, including the medicines you have been prescribed, those that have been stopped and those that have been adjusted.
-In order to help us better understand the impact of how your medicines use is supported and how they impact on your health, we would like to link up the health information your GP and your community pharmacy stores with the information the hospital supplies to national records about treatment and patients' health outcomes.
+In order to help us better understand the impact of how your medicines use is supported and how they impact on your health, we would like to link up specific information your GP and community pharmacy store with the information the hospital supplies to national records about treatment and patients' health outcomes.

 We would do this using your identifiable data (for example, your NHS number, date of birth, postcode, sex and initials) to make sure that we have the right records.

 With your permission, we will write to your GP to tell them you are taking part in this study.
-We will also inform you community pharmacist that you are taking part.
+We will also inform your community pharmacy that you are taking part in the study.